 |---|---|---|

-| Launching 5+ SKUs simultaneously | Inventory cash strain, inability to validate which SKUs will actually sell | Start with 2–3 core SKUs for first 6 months; expand based on performance data |
+| Launching 5+ SKUs at once | Inventory cash strain; can't tell which SKUs actually sell | Start with 2–3 core SKUs for the first 6 months; expand on performance data |

-| Choosing the factory with the lowest MOQ | Low MOQ usually signals small-scale operation with capacity-stability risk | MOQ is not the primary criterion — regulatory and AAMI EC12 performance data are |
+| Choosing the factory with the lowest MOQ | Low MOQ often signals small scale and capacity-stability risk | MOQ is not the primary criterion — regulatory and AAMI EC12 data are |

-| Ordering bulk before sample testing | Performance shortfall discovered after shipment is paid for; full-shipment loss | Always test samples — including third-party AAMI EC12 retest for first-time supplier |
+| Ordering bulk before sample testing | Performance shortfall found after payment; whole-shipment loss | Always test samples — including a third-party EC12 retest for a first-time supplier |

-| Copying packaging design from established Western brands | Trademark infringement; customs hold; legal action | Engage local IP counsel for trademark clearance; develop original brand identity |
+| Copying packaging from established brands | Trademark infringement; customs hold; legal action | Engage local IP counsel for trademark clearance; build an original brand identity |

-| Letting product arrive before regulatory registration completes | Product cannot be sold; warehouse cost; expiry risk on shelf | Run registration timeline in parallel with first OEM order; product shipment date should be after expected approval date |
+| Letting product arrive before registration completes | Product can't be sold; warehouse cost; expiry risk | Run registration in parallel; ship after the expected approval date |

-| Failing to sign regional or SKU-level exclusivity | Direct competitor private-labels the same SKU configuration in your territory | Negotiate territory exclusivity or SKU-configuration exclusivity at signing |
+| Skipping regional/SKU exclusivity | A competitor private-labels the same configuration in your territory | Negotiate territory or SKU-configuration exclusivity at signing |

-| Using non-sterile general-ward variants in cath lab and imaging-frequent ICU | Clinical complaints; lost contract; brand damage | Specify carbon-snap (V0015) sterile (-S-) variants for imaging applications from launch |
+| Using non-sterile general-ward variants in cath lab / imaging ICU | Clinical complaints; lost contract; brand damage | Specify carbon-snap (V0015) sterile (-S-) variants for imaging from launch |

-| Ignoring complaint-data feedback in early months | Quality issues fester; renewal-decision risk at end of contract year | Monthly complaint-rate review with manufacturer; require < 0.3% defect-rate threshold |
+| Ignoring early complaint data | Quality issues fester; renewal risk at year end | Monthly complaint-rate review with the manufacturer against an agreed threshold |

 The 8-question filter